NYU-frontend/mean-session1/README.md

 ##Objectives

-Understand the basic principles of semantic HTML and the evolution of web development by updating a table-based layout to a standards-based layout.
+Understand the basic principles of semantic HTML and the basic web design production processes.
 This session will cover:

 * Basic Terminal use: ls, cd, and starting a Python server  ```$python -m SimpleHTTPServer```
 * The Chrome Web Developer tool